Sea Nomads of Southeast Asia: From the Past to the Present

 "An ambitious and provocative book.
 Relying on new archaeological, genetic, linguistic, historical and social science evidence, it traces the story of sea nomadism in Asia from the late Pleistocene to the modern period.
 It forces scholars to re-examine the role of sea nomads, particularly in the history of Southeast Asia." – Leonard Y. Andaya, University of Hawai'i at Manoa

-Roger Blench is a linguist, anthropologist and ethnomusicologist with archaeological interests.
-He conducts fieldwork in Sub-Saharan Africa and Southeast Asia.
+Roger Blench is a linguist, anthropologist and ethnomusicologist with archaeological interests, who has a particular interest in cross-disciplinary methodologies and conducts fieldwork in Sub-Saharan Africa and Southeast Asia.

-Jean-Christophe Galipaud is an archaeologist specialising in Pacific Islands archaeology and maritime archaeology.
-His main focus has been on remote Oceania and island Southeast Asia.
+Jean-Christophe Galipaud is an archaeologist specialising in Pacific islands archaeology and maritime archaeology.
+His main focus has been on islands initial discovery in remote Oceania and islands southeast Asia.

 Publication year: 2021